If you would like to read my review of the last episode, click here.

 Trying to protect Sandra, he asks her to go to some tropical island with him.
 She refuses to go because she couldn’t just pack and up and go.
 This made him angry.
 He started to tell her what he’s done and that it had something to do with him hurting her by leaving many years ago.
 If he wanted to protect her, he had to do it there.

 We see the result that Vargas won the election (for the millionth time).
 Jake got the call and left the room.
-The shooter was setting himself up and in the meantime, Rowan found his way underneath the stage through a tunnel and set himself up there.
-Rowan had a shot but kept hesitating so when he walked back to the spot, Rowan shot Vargas and McClintock shot randomly with his rifle as a distraction.
+The shooter was setting himself up and in the meantime, Eli found his way underneath the stage through a tunnel and set himself up there.
+Eli had a shot but kept hesitating so when he walked back to the spot, Eli shot Vargas and McClintock shot randomly with his rifle as a distraction.